-- The UHMS PATH program provides a CAQ for MD/DO candidates, but is not equivalent to American Board of Medical Specialties (ABMS) UHM board certification, American Osteopathic Association (AOA) CAQ, or UHM fellowship training for MD/DO physicians. - The UHMS PATH program provides a Certificate of Advanced Education (CAE) for APPs (PA and NP), but is not equivalent to UHM board certification or UHM fellowship training.
+- The UHMS PATH program provides a CAQ for MD/DO candidates but is not equivalent to American Board of Medical Specialties (ABMS) UHM board certification, American Osteopathic Association (AOA) CAQ, or UHM fellowship training for MD/DO physicians. - The UHMS PATH program provides a Certificate of Advanced Education (CAE) for APPs (PA and NP) but is not equivalent to UHM board certification or UHM fellowship training.

 The specific meaning of the term 'CAQ' is a source of some confusion, as the term is inconsistently applied across the medical field.
 Prior to the creation of the UHMS PATH program, the UHMS offered a CAQ through Stellenbosch University.
 Individuals who completed this program earned a designation of higher qualification in hyperbaric medicine equivalent to the UHMS PATH program.
-Within this document, reference to the UHMS PATH CAQ incorporates those individuals who completed the previous UHMS CAQ through Stellenbosch University.^{2,3} The UHMS Board of Directors voted to end the UHMS CAQ through Stellenbosch University in December of 2015, but there remain candidates who have not completed the CAQ or transferred their enrollment to the UHMS PATH.
-To allow sufficient time for candidates to either complete this program or transfer qualifying credits to the UHMS PATH, candidates pursuing a UHMS CAQ through Stellenbosch University have until June 30, 2018, to implement these actions.
+Within this document, reference to the UHMS PATH CAQ incorporates those individuals who completed the previous UHMS CAQ through Stellenbosch University.^{2,3} The UHMS Board of Directors voted to end the UHMS CAQ through Stellenbosch University in December of 2015, but there remained candidates who had not completed the CAQ or transferred their enrollment to the UHMS PATH.
+Any candidate pursuing a UHMS CAQ through Stellenbosch University must have completed the course prior to June 30, 2018.

-- Other agencies have created CAQs in Undersea and Hyperbaric Medicine, but these programs do not incorporate a component of mentored practice review.
-Accordingly, these non-mentored CAQ programs are not recognized as equivalent to the UHMS PATH CAQ. - Within the AOA, the designation of CAQ requires completion of an AOA- or ACGMEaccredited fellowship and successful examination performance; a process equivalent to ABMS-approved subspecialty board certification. - In contrast to the AOA CAQ, the UHMS PATH CAQ does not make the awardee eligible for ABMS board certification in UHM, nor does it satisfy requirements for a CAQ by the AOA.
+- To help ensure the highest level of training for a CAQ in Undersea and Hyperbaric Medicine, any agency providing a UHM CAQ equivalent must be accredited by the UHMS Education Committee. - Within the AOA, the designation of CAQ requires completion of an AOA- or ACGMEaccredited fellowship and successful examination performance; a process equivalent to ABMS-approved subspecialty board certification. - o In contrast to the AOA CAQ, the UHMS PATH CAQ does not make the awardee eligible for ABMS board certification in UHM, nor does it satisfy requirements for a CAQ by the AOA.